 The PADI Open Water Diver Course teaches you all the skills you need to dive safely and independently.
-This fun-filled course for beginner divers includes classroom theory, pool dives and 6 Open Water dives.
-Your PADI certification is valid world [...]
+This fun-filled course for beginner divers includes classroom theory, pool dives and at least 4 Open Water dives.
+Your PADI certification is va [...]

 With the PADI system of diver education, you can start your PADI Open Water Diver course at home and then complete it here in Thailand with Sunrise Divers.
 We often receive referral students who have completed their theory and pool training in co [...]

 The PADI Scuba Diver Course is a short certification course taking just 2 days comprising of a little more than half of the Open Water Diver Course. if you want a full scuba certification, the Open Water course is what you want.
 The Scuba Diver c [...]

 Sunrise Divers has been operating in Phuket, Thailand since 1999 logging thousands of dives all over the region.
 We know the area, we know the dive sites, we know the boats.
 Let us help you find the right trip!

 A Real Dive Center With A Real Shop